-A currency collapse is a situation in which the value of a nation's currency drops radically in a very short period of time.
-As the value collapses, it can contribute to a wider economic crisis, and it can have long-lasting repercussions.
+A currency collapse is a situation in which the value of a nation's currency depreciates significantly in a short period of time.
+As the value decreases, it can contribute to a wider economic crisis and it can have long-lasting repercussions.
 Currency collapses have been implicated in a number of financial crises including the spectacular freefall of the Icelandic economy in 2008 and the Asian Financial Crisis in the 1990s.

 At any given time, many different types of currency are being used around the world.
 Domestically, people tend to use a specific currency which is backed and printed by the government, and nations may also trade internationally in currency or currency futures.
 For example, a British investor might decide that the value of the Japanese yen is going to rise, and decide to invest in the yen for the purpose of selling it at a later date.
 Nations also use their currency for legal tender; the South African government, for example, may pay for goods and services in the rand, its own currency, or it may opt to use another form of currency as payment.

 A wide variety of things can bring about a currency collapse.
 One cause is a speculative attack, in which people perceive a drop in value in the future, so they opt to sell their currency to avoid taking a loss.
 As they sell the currency, the value begins to decline, especially if the government has a fixed exchange rate, which will force it to buy up the excess currency to keep the exchange rate stable.
 As the value of the currency declines, people begin to panic, selling off more and more of their reserves and causing the value to fall even further.